 During Aqua Nor a number of seminars, mini-conferences, presentations, lectures and debates are organized to contribute to give visitors an up-date on professional information.
 Some of these events are organized by the Nor-Fishing Foundation, and others by various institutions, exhibitors and companies.

-At Aqua Nor 2015 about 40 seminars and mini-conferences plus dozens of presentations and lectures were held on a variety of subjects.
+At Aqua Nor 2017 about 80 seminars and mini-conferences plus dozens of presentations and lectures were held on a variety of subjects.
 Two of the seminars were targeting foreign visitors specifically.
-One was on the subject of whether Norwegian aquaculture is relevant to other countries and species other than salmon, and the other was a celebration of the 20th anniversary of the FAO Code of Conduct for Responsible Fisheries.
+One was on the subject of whether Norwegian aquaculture is relevant to other countries and species other than salmon, while the other focused on financing and insurance for the aquaculture industry.

-In 2017 we are planning a new series of seminars following up on the topics covered ion 2015.
-WE envisage a varied and exciting programme that should interest both Norwegians and international visitors.
+In 2019 we are planning a new series of seminars following up on the topics covered ion 2015 and 2017.
+WE envisage a varied and exciting program that should interest both Norwegians and international visitors.

 The Innovation Award, the Environment Award, and other awards